11:1 When Jesus had finished instructing his twelve disciples, he went on from there to teach and preach in their towns.

 = Lk 7:28

-“There has not risen anyone greater than John the Baptist” – John may have been languishing in prison, confused and apparently defeated.
+“No one has risen greater than John the Baptist” – John may have been languishing in prison, confused and apparently defeated.
 But Jesus knew and asserted his true worth.

 What were the characteristics of John’s greatness?